RafaMartins-dev/Frontend-Studies/README.md

 <h1 align="center">Frontend Studies 💻</h1>

 <p>
-  Web pages, sites, landing pages, and more simple projects made to study concepts of Frontend.
+  Web pages, sites, landing pages, and more simple projects made to study concepts of Frontend.<br>
+  Using only HTML, CSS and JavaScript
 </p>